Safe Horizon's legal services can provide information, advice, referrals, and conflict resolution help.

 Domestic Violence Law Project

 Safe Horizon established the Domestic Violence Law Project (DVLP) in 1991.
-Since its inception, DVLP has provided high-quality legal representation to thousands of low-income and indigent battered women in orders of protection, custody, support, and divorce proceedings.
+Since its inception, DVLP has provided high-quality legal representation to thousands of low-income and indigent victims of violence in orders of protection, custody, support, and divorce proceedings.
 DVLP attorneys also advocate for clients within the criminal justice system.
-DVLP staff conducts educational training seminars with clients, pro bono attorneys, and agency staff in order to increase awareness of the legal issues facing battered women.
+DVLP staff conducts educational training seminars with clients, pro bono attorneys, and agency staff in order to increase awareness of the legal issues facing victims of violence.

 Contact the Domestic Violence Law Project, Monday through Friday from 9:30am to 5:30pm at 718.834.7430 x10 for assistance.